Yuleii/Yuleii.github.io/moments.md

     nav: moments
 ---

 This section is inspired by my childhood photos.

 When I was a little child, my father took a lot of photos of me.
 He wrote amusing comments behind every single photo and preserved them carefully.
-I don't have any memory about that period, but every time I look at these photos and comments, I realise that's what I originally look like.
+I don't have any memory about that period, but every time I look at these photos and comments, I realise:
+- I am naughty
+- I am being loved
+- I love this world

 <!--more-->